HCL-TECH-SOFTWARE/domino-cert-manager/docs/troubleshooting_acme_challenges.md

 The curl command can help to invoke the request in different network locations in your infrastructure to find out which component might block, redirect or reply to this request instead of your Domino HTTP server.

+### Troubleshooting internal connections problems verifying challenges

+By default CertMgr verifies the HTTP-01 challenge before confirming the HTTP-01 with the ACME provider thru the ACME protocol.
+This functionality is important to ensure that challenges are in place before the ACME provider tried to verify the challenge.

+In case your Domino server cannot resolve the hostname(s) in the certificate requested or you have no HTTP connection to your server from the CertMgr server, you can disable the verification step.

+- In Domino V12.0 start the certmgr servertask with the option -g (e.g. load certmgr -g)
+- Domino V12.0.1 introduces a new notes.ini parameter **CertMgr_NoVerifyHTTPChallenge=1** to disable the verification step.

+To troubleshoot the verification step, leverage the test challenge described earlier and query it directly on operation system level via the described curl command.

 ### Common error cases

 - HTTP is redirected to HTTPS and there is no TLS Credentials document yet or the mapping is wrong